JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ### @OneToMany & @ManyToOne

-If a table has the column that refers to the primary key of another table, it is highly likely `@`ManyToOne association.
+If a table has the column that refers to the primary key of another table, it is most likely a `@`ManyToOne association.
 But you are also able to change cardinality to `@`OneToOne if required.
 So, depending on which table you call the reverse engineering action, JPA Buddy will detect mapping type as  `@`OneToMany or  `@`ManyToOne:

 ```sql
 CREATE TABLE users